Hou Hsiao-hsien: A Time to Live, A Time to Die (1985)

 As his sixth feature film, A Time to Live, A Time to Die (1985) (also known as The Time to Live and the Time to Die, 童年往事 (Tóngnián wǎngshì, Incidents from a Childhood Past)) was perhaps Hou's first internationally successful film, winning a grand total of 8 awards from film festivals all over the world: a Special Jury Award at the 1985 Asia-Pacific Film Festival, a FIPRESCI Prize at the Forum of New Cinema at the 1986 Berlin International Film Festival (or Berlinale), a Best Original Screenplay (Hou Hsiao-hsien and Chu T’ien-wen), a Best Supporting Actress (Ru-Yun Tang) at the 1985 Golden Horse Film Festival (where it was also nominated for Best Feature Film, Best Director, Best Original Film Score (Chu-chu Wu) and Best Sound Recording (Chiang-Sheng Hsin) awards), a Special Jury Award at the 1986 Hawaii International Film Festival, a Rotterdam Award for Best Non-American/Non-European Film at the 1987 Rotterdam International Film Festival, a Kinema Junpo Award at the 1990 Kinema Junpo Awards (also for Dust in the Wind), and a Special Jury Prize at the 1986 Torino International Festival of Young Cinema.

-The Wu Nien-jen Trilogy (1986-1993)
+The Taiwan Trilogy (1986-1993)

-Hou's "Wu Nien-jen Trilogy" includes the three films: Dust in the Wind (1986), A City of Sadness (1989), and The Puppetmaster (1993).
+Hou's "Taiwan Trilogy" includes the three films: Dust in the Wind (1986), A City of Sadness (1989), and The Puppetmaster (1993).